Bihar: Tourism

-Many tourists visit Bihar because of religious significance of the Bihar.
-Hindu Goddess Sita, the consort of Lord Rama, is believed to have been born in Sitamarhi in the Mithila region of modern-day Bihar.
-Gautama Buddha attained Enlightenment at Bodh Gaya, a town located in the modern day district of Gaya in Bihar.
+Many tourists visit Bihar because of the religious significance of the area.
+The Hindu Goddess Sita, the consort of Lord Rama, is believed to have been born in Sitamarhi in the Mithila region of modern-day Bihar.
+Gautama Buddha is believed to have attained Enlightenment at Bodh Gaya, a town located in the modern day district of Gaya in Bihar.
 Vasupujya, the 12th Jain Tirthankara was born in Champapuri, Bhagalpur.
-Mahavira, the 24th and last Tirthankara of Jainism, was born in Vaishali around the sixth century BC. Śrāddha ritual performed in Pitru Paksha period considered as fruitful in the holy city of Gaya, which is seen as a special place to perform the rite, and hosts a fair during the Pitri Paksha period.
+Mahavira, the 24th and last Tirthankara of Jainism, was born in Vaishali around the sixth century BCE.
+The Śrāddha ritual performed in the Pitru Paksha period is considered to be most powerful in the holy city of Gaya, which is seen as a special place to perform the rite, and hosts a fair during the Pitri Paksha period.

 Transport

-Airways
+Airports

 Bihar has a total of three operational airports as of 2020: Lok Nayak Jayaprakash Airport in Patna, Gaya Airport in Gaya, and Darbhanga Airport in Darbhanga.
 All three airports have scheduled flights to major cities around India.
 Gaya Airport is the only international airport in Bihar, having seasonal flights to countries like Thailand, Bhutan, and Myanmar.

 Railways

-Bihar has a rail network length of 3794 km in 2020.
+Railways in Bihar form a crucial component of the state's transport infrastructure, with the East Central Railway (ECR), headquartered at Hajipur and rail network length of 3794 km in 2020.
 All major cities, districts and towns are well connected.
-Eastern Dedicated Freight Corridor, after completion, will pass through Kaimur, Rohtas, Aurangabad, and Gaya with a total length of 239 km in Bihar.
+Major stations in bihar are Patna, Ara, Buxar, Gaya, Samastipur, Sasaram, Siwan, Chapra, Barauni, Hajipur, Saharsa, Rajgir, Muzaffarpur,Jamalpur and Bhagalpur.
+Eastern Dedicated Freight Corridor passes through Kaimur, Rohtas, Aurangabad, and Gaya with a total length of 239 km in Bihar.
+The following are the three division in ECR zone:

-Expressways

-Gaya-Darbhanga Expressway (access controlled highway) will be Bihar's first expressway of length 189 km, expected to be completed by 2024.